jasondo-da/shopping_behavior_analysis/README.md

 Objective:

 The project objective is to identify the customer demographic, review business performance, and find hidden trends within the data.
-This project will be used to further

 Project Introduction:

-This dataset is sourced from Kaggle, and this project will be used to refine my data analytics skills further and gain more experience in the data science field.
+This is a Kaggle-sourced dataset used to further refine my data analytics skills and gain more experience in the data science field.
 The Customer Behavior and Shopping Habits Dataset contains a variety of intricate insights into customer preferences and mannerisms when shopping from this untitled online source.
 Throughout the project, I will discover and answer insights within the data that I find interesting and useful to optimize business performance and growth.
 Below is the link to the original dataset.

 [Original Kaggle Dataset](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset/)